zlatozar/coding-sessions/books-code/clrs/Readme.md

 ### Python style

-Code is not very Pythoninc but close to the pseudo code in the book.
+Code is not very Pythonic but close to the pseudo code in the book.

 ### Python code notes